Meromorphic vector fields with single-valued solutions on complex surfaces: Entire solutions

 Consider now the case where~$V=x\indel{x}+\mu y\indel{y}$, $\mu\notin\mathbf{Q}$.
-By Lemma~\ref{cxp1}, $\Pi^{-1}(X)$ is a constant multiple of~$V$ and is thus holomorohic.
-The Galois group of~$\Pi$ acts by preserving this vector field and thus~$X$ is holomorphic as well.
-This proves the Main Theorem in this case.
+By lemma~\ref{cxp1}, $r^*X$ is a constant multiple of~$V$ and is thus holomorphic.
+The Galois group of~$r$ acts by preserving this vector field and thus~$X$ is holomorphic as well.